Growth in solvable subgroups of GL_r(Z/pZ): Introduction

 While \cite{BG2} treats solvable groups, it is limited to subgroups of $\GL_n(\mathbb{C})$, where the problem yields fairly easily to a direct application of the sum-product theorem in its classical form.
 The setting of the work of Sanders \cite{sanders} is fairly general, but its conditions are very strong, being of Gromov type.

 T.\ Tao proved \cite{taofrei} a structure statement on slowly growing sets in solvable groups.
 The main two issues are the following: first, as Tao directly incorporates ideas from Freiman's theorem, the growth he proves is at best logarithmic; second, the structure whose presence he proves (``coset nilprogressions'', \cite[Def.\ 1.11]{taofrei}), besides being somewhat complicated, involves a series of subgroups $H_{i,0}$ that cannot be easily quotiented out.
-A simpler structure (a ``nilprogression'') is also shown to exist \cite[Thm.\ 1.17]{taofrei} but only for totally torsion-free groups; no finite groups are torsion-free or totally torsion-free.
+A simpler structure (a ``nilprogression'') is also shown to exist \cite[Thm.\ 1.17]{taofrei} but only for totally torsion-free groups.\footnote{We caution the reader that there are a number of slightly differing definitions of nilprogressions, and coset nilprogressions, in the literature.
+In particular the definitions used by Tao in his work on solvable groups (which were the first such definitions to appear in the literature) are slightly different from the definitions we use in Thm.~\ref{t: main3}.
+For that theorem we use the definitions of \cite{bgt11}; see \S\ref{s: extension 2} for full details.}

-Using model theory, Hrushovski proved results on slowly growing sets in $GL_n(K)$, $K$ any field (see in particular \cite[Cor.\ 5.10]{hrush}).
+Using model theory, Hrushovski proved results on slowly growing sets in $\GL_n(K)$, $K$ any field (see in particular \cite[Cor.\ 5.10]{hrush}).
 These results were - like \cite{sanders} - both impressively general and quantitatively very weak.
-Hrushovski's Cor.\ 5.10 is in some sense orthogonal to most of the work in this paper: it is a reduction to the soluble setting, whereas our focus will be to reduce the soluble setting to the nilpotent case.
+Hrushovski's Cor.\ 5.10 is in some sense orthogonal to most of the work in this paper: it is a reduction to the solvable setting, whereas our focus will be to reduce the solvable setting to the nilpotent case.

+(The situation is somewhat similar in the case of \cite{bgt11} (based partly on \cite{hrush}), which appeared after the first version of the present paper was made publicly available as a preprint.
+The results in \cite{bgt11} are very general, to the extent of proving what its authors call the ``Helfgott-Lindenstrauss conjecture" in a qualitative sense.
+However their results are, again, quantitatively very weak.
+Roughly speaking, they show that, when some necessary conditions are met, $|A A A|\geq C |A|$ for $C$ an arbitrarily large constant and $A$ sufficiently large; in contrast we prove, under stronger conditions including, in particular, an embedding in $\GL_r(K)$, that $|A A A|\geq C |A|$ with $C = |A|^\delta$, $\delta>0$ a constant.
+Indeed it is this form of result that was conjectured by the second author; see the remarks immediately following \cite[Thm.
+1.1]{helfgott3}.)

-It is clear that, given our limited state of knowledge on the constants in Freiman's theorem even in the group $\mathbb{Z}$, any result that includes the rapid growth situation ($|A_3|\gg |A|^{1+\delta}$, $\delta>0$), such as ours, must be a reduction to the nilpotent case, rather than include it.
+It is clear that, given our limited state of knowledge on the constants in Freiman's theorem even in the group $\mathbb{Z}$, any result that includes cases of relatively rapid growth ($|A|^{1+\delta}\ll |A_3|\ll |A|^{1+\delta'}$, $\delta, \delta'>0$) must either be a reduction to the nilpotent case (like Theorems \ref{t: main} and \ref{t: main2}) or have worse-than-polynomial dependence (like Thm.~\ref{t: main3}).
+A possibility for improvement that might be within reach could be to strengthen Thm. \ref{t: main3} to give $O_r(\exp((\log C)^{O(1)}))$-control, as does Sanders' result \cite{sanders} over abelian groups; this would, of course, involve strengthening Tointon's result to give the same kind of control.

 Cases $r=2,3$ of Thm. \ref{t: main} were proven in \cite[\S 7]{helfgott3}.